LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 The line starts with the list of party members, with the current pointman highlighted in yellow.
 Most commands involve only the pointman, including movement with keyboard or keypad or `LMB` (left mouse button).
-If more heroes are selected (highlighted in blue), they run together whenever `:` or `S-LMB` (LMB while holding down Shift) over map area is pressed, though that's usually not a precise enough method of controlling a team.
-Any sleeping hero is highlighted in green and can be woken up by yelling with `%`, which also taunts or stresses up nearby enemies.
+If more heroes are selected (highlighted in green), they run together whenever `:` or `S-LMB` (LMB while holding down Shift) over map area is pressed, though that's usually not a precise enough method of controlling a team.
+Any sleeping hero is highlighted in blue and can be woken up by yelling with `%`, which also taunts or stresses up nearby enemies.